asukii314/SpireBot/README.md

  * Please make your bots into moderators so that they can send more messages / minute.
 This mod still needs some spam mitigation and self imposed limits to handle larger chats.
  * There are some issues with Rests/Shops not being tracked properly in the act commands
  * There are only a limited number of characters allowed per comment (500) - so commands that spit out tons of text info (e.g. !spire hp) will simply not have a response in game.
 I want to fix this eventually!

+ ## Extra Notes on OAUTH codes
+ * As stated several times before, the spirebot_cred.json file contains an OAUTH code which basically gives full access to your bot account.
+This is potentially a liability if you don't safeguard your .json file and is a major reason to not use your main account as the bot.
+If someone malicious gets access to this data, they can probably do a bit of havoc.
+This might be mitigated somewhat by 2FA, but be wary if you accidentally release your credentials or show them on screen.
+ * If you stop using this mod or have leaked your credentials, you can remove the OAUTH code from your bot account.
+Log in to the account -> go to Settings -> Connections, and near the bottom there should be a link for the TMI service we used originally to generate the code.
+You can disconnect that service and the OAUTH code will be meaningless / no longer give access to your account.
+You can generate a brand new code by repeating the process described in the instructions above.
+Please see the linked site for further details and precautions to take.
+ * Slay the Spire mods all have some inherent risk as they basically have full access to do whatever they want to your computer.
+Try to install only mods you trust or have been vetted by the community (esp. open source ones with a Github link or something similar where you can see the code).
+You should accept these risks when you install any mod - and should take special care when you start having things like OAUTH codes lying around in plain view.
+Just be cautious when you install other mods and understand that there is some risk that the person making it isn't trustworthy.
+So far, I have not run into anyone acting maliciously but it's something worth knowing.